arj03/ssb-partial-replication/README.md

 protocol for ssb-replication somewhere.

 This module simply exposes [`createHistoryStream`](https://ssbc.github.io/scuttlebutt-protocol-guide/#createHistoryStream) as `partialReplication` without any of the legacy overhead and we are back to 600ms again.

-CreateHistoryStream allows on to get a slice of messages using `seq` and `limit`.
-If one does not know the latest sequence number of a feed, a `partialReplicationReverse` method is also exposed.
-It works as createHistoryStream except one specifies `limit` only and not `seq`.
-Sequence will automatically be calculated to get the latest X messages for the feed.